jnixy/website/content/publication/23-disparity-bias/index.md

 title = "Disparity Does Not Mean Bias: Making Sense of Observed Racial Disparities in Fatal Officer-involved Shootings with Multiple Benchmarks"

 # Authors
-authors = ["Brandon Tregle", admin", "Geoff Alpert"]
+authors = ["Brandon Tregle", "admin", "Geoff Alpert"]

 # Publication
 publication = "*Journal of Crime and Justice*, 42(1), 18-31"